mortorqrobotics/Botify-Premium/README.md

 ## Setting up module offsets

-Now that we have code running on the robot, we can set up our module steering offsets.
-In order to do this we must have our encoder values displayed to the dashboard.

 > Before setting up module offsets ensure each offset is set to `-Math.toRadians(0.0)` and that code is deployed to the
 > robot.
 This must be done each time offsets are determined.

-1. Turn the robot on its side, so it is easy to move each module by hand.
+1. Either turn the robot on its side or put it up on a cart with the wheels exposed.

 > By default, module sensor information is displayed in the `Drivetrain` tab on ShuffleBoard.